PutuJem/tech230-microservices/README.md

 ### **Why microservices may not be suitable**

+The decision to use microservices should consider the specific requirements, constraints, and resources available for your application.

+The following are examples that may be unsuitable for microservices:

 1. Small or Simple Applications: If your application is small in scale or has limited functionality, the added complexity of microservices may outweigh the benefits.

 2. Tight Interdependencies: If the services in your application have strong dependencies and tightly coupled interactions, it may be more challenging to split them into independent microservices.